 The rise in net interest revenue was also due to the slight improvement in Old Santander-Chile's net interest margin from 4.99% in the first half of 2001 to 5.02% in the first half of 2002.
 Old Santander-Chile's net interest margin adjusted for the results of hedging decreased from 4.90% in the first half of 2001 to 4.58% in the first half of 2002.
 Total non-interest-bearing demand deposits increased 18.0% and average shareholders' equity rose 6.1% from the first half of 2001 to the first half of 2002.
 At the same time the series of reductions of the Central Bank's overnight inter-bank rate positively impacted Old Santander-Chile's net margin, since interest-bearing liabilities have a shorter duration compared to the duration of interest-earning assets.
-This difference in duration resulted in interest rates for a longer period of time.
+This difference in duration resulted in interest-bearing liabilities repricing more rapidly to reflect new lower interest rates, while interest-earning assets continued paying interest at higher interest rates for a longer period of time.
 For example, the yield on the Central Bank's nominal 90-day note, a benchmark rate for deposits, fell 271 basis points in the first half of 2002 to 4.03% compared to the year-end 2001.
 As of June 30, 2001 the yield on this note was 6.74%.

 These positive effects on Old Santander-Chile's net interest margin were offset by a decline in interest rates along the entire length of the yield curve.
 This reduced the real and nominal interest earned on Old Santander-Chile's interest earning assets.
 The annualized nominal rate earned on interest earning assets decreased from 11.4% in the first half of 2001 to 9.5% in the first half of 2002.
 This decline was mainly due to the decrease in inflation in the first half of 2002 compared to the first half of 2001.
 In the first half of 2002 inflation reached 0.6% compared to 1.6% in the first half of 2001.
 Real market interest rates also decreased in the period.
 For example, the yield on the Central Bank's 8-year bond decreased from 5.08% as of June 30, 2001 to 4.29% as of June 30, 2002.
 This bond denominated in real terms is a benchmark for UF-denominated long-term loans such as mortgage loans.
-As a result, the real rate earned on interest earning assets fell 140 basis points in the first half of 2002 compared the real rates earned on Old Santander-Chile's foreign currency instruments which decreased 310 basis points from 12.7% in the first half of 2001 to 9.6% in the first half of 2002.
+As a result, the real rate earned on interest earning assets fell 140 basis points in the first half of 2002 compared to the same period of 2001, reaching 8.7%.
+The decline of international real rates also impacted the real rates earned on Old Santander-Chile's foreign currency instruments which decreased 310 basis points from 12.7% in the first half of 2001 to 9.6% in the first half of 2002.